Damon Krukowski: Writing and journalism

 In 2017 he wrote and presented the six part Radiotopia podcast Ways of Hearing.

 Personal life

-Krukowski was educated at Harvard where he studied social theory as an undergraduate and earned an AM in English and American literature.
+Krukowski was educated at Harvard where he studied social theory as an undergraduate and earned an M.A. in English and American literature.
 He has taught writing, sound, and writing about sound in Harvard's Writing Program, and studio art department.

 Krukowski is married to fellow musician Naomi Yang and they live in Cambridge, Massachusetts.